BestTimesToVisit.com Logo

 cultural

-Explore the vibrant street art of the Mission District, particularly along Clarion Alley and Balmy Alley, where colorful murals tell stories of community and activism.
-Afterward, reward yourself with an authentic Mission-style burrito from a local taqueria – a true San Francisco culinary institution.
+Explore the vibrant street art of the Mission District, a living gallery of political and cultural expression.
+Wander down Clarion Alley and Balmy Alley to discover stunning murals, then refuel with an authentic Mission-style burrito from a local taqueria – a true San Francisco culinary institution.

 shopping